 8 Crucial Planning Tips to Know Before You Build a Pool

-A pool is a major investment in many ways.
+A pool is a major investment.
 The pool construction or installation can be costly, of course, but you'll also need to invest a sizeable amount of time, energy, and yard space to build and maintain a pool.
 Ensuring this project is successful requires a lot of planning, and you'll have many decisions to make along the way regarding the type and size of the pool, who to hire as your contractor, and more.

 The first step in the process is often deciding how much pool you can afford.
 Setting a realistic budget upfront will help you make important decisions around the size, materials, and pool features.
 You should also consider whether your yard is suited for a pool.
 Certain conditions, including steep slopes or an awkwardly shaped space, can make it more difficult or expensive to build a pool.
 This guide to building a pool will cover the key considerations you'll need to think through before embarking on this backyard project.